joedski/musings/General/AsyncData/Journal 2019-04-05 - RefreshableData - AsyncData across Time.md

 This seems to better formalize the usual pattern of `{ status, data, error }`.
 Well, mostly by just giving it a name, which I guess is what such formalization is about, most of the time.
 That and extractors, although in JS implementations that's usually just Instance Properties.

+### Some Implementation Notes Regarding JS and other Null-Supporting Languages

+It may be tempting to use `d | null` (nullable `d`) instead of `Maybe d`, but I would recommend against that for the simple reason that, if your request resolves to `null`, then it looks like you've never successfully resolved a request.
+Admittedly, quite an edge case, but a possibility never the less.

 ## Use Cases Supported